leonardaguanta/bbbvideocontest/dev/wp-content/plugins/nextgen-gallery/readme.txt

 * Fixed:   Don't run Resource Manager on wp-login.php or wp-sign.php
 * Fixed:   TinyMCE Image Editor conflict with Insert Gallery Window placeholder images
 * Fixed:   Fix Shutter positioning when admin bar is displayed
-* Fixed:   Allow deselection of a legacy template
+* Fixed:   Allow deselection of a WordPress gallery plugin legacy template
 * Fixed:   Prevent conflicts when using imagebrowser as a lightbox effect
-* Fixed:   Pagination not working for slideshows using thumbnail integration
+* Fixed:   Pagination not working for slideshow galleries using thumbnail integration

 = V2.0.66.33 - 11.24.2014 =
 * Fixed:   Broken NextGEN Pro ecommerce-related shortcodes